X. Acacia – Wheel of Fortune – Chaos

 Acacia, a sacred wood to the Hebrews was called shittahz.
 In Exodus 25:10-22 acacia is described as the wood that Moses was instructed to use to build the Ark of the Covenant.

-Message: The acacia spirit encourages us to move through the pain we feel as a result of chaos, sudden loss and or the betrayal of friends, family, peers etc. The acacia asks us to be mindful of how easily words can be changed or misinterpreted and to dig deeper to understand their true intent.
-Wisdom is often born of chaos; this is a difficult lesson in life that teaches us to be resilient as we move through the wheel of life.
+Message: The acacia spirit encourages us to move through the pain we feel as a result of chaos, sudden loss and or the betrayal of lovers, friends, family, partners etc. The acacia asks us to be mindful of how easily words can be changed or misinterpreted and to dig deeper to understand their true intent.
+Wisdom is often born of chaos and pain; this is a difficult lesson in life that teaches us to be resilient.

 Challenge: Unwilling to look at our trauma or accept change gracefully.
 Staying stuck in the pain and trauma of change